Skip to content

 Use permission rules and hooks to prevent agents from reading credentials and secrets, even when those files are present in the working directory.

-Sensitive-file protection is enforced by a combination of path-based permission rules and pre-read hooks that intercept tool calls before the agent can observe file contents.
-The principles below apply to any agent with filesystem access; the configuration examples use Claude Code — other tools implement equivalent mechanisms differently.
+Two mechanisms protect sensitive files: path-based permission rules and pre-read hooks.
+Both intercept tool calls before the agent can read file contents.
+The principles below apply to any agent with filesystem access.
+The configuration examples use Claude Code; other tools implement the same mechanisms differently.

-Agents exploring a codebase will read whatever files they encounter.
-A .env file with production database credentials, ~/.aws/credentials, or a secrets.yaml can end up in the context window — and from there, in API requests sent to the model, in generated code, and in session logs.
+Agents exploring a codebase read whatever files they encounter.
+A .env file with production database credentials, ~/.aws/credentials, or a secrets.yaml can end up in the context window.
+From there it flows into API requests sent to the model, generated code, and session logs.
 The exposure is often invisible: the developer does not see the agent reading the file.

 Advisory instructions ("don't read .env files") are unreliable.
-Instruction-following degrades as the number of simultaneous constraints grows — the Curse of Instructions paper shows multiplicative failure when models must satisfy many rules at once, and practitioner reports describe system-prompt rules being ignored mid-task.
-Mechanical enforcement is required.
+Instruction-following degrades as the number of simultaneous constraints grows.
+The Curse of Instructions paper shows multiplicative failure when models must satisfy many rules at once, and practitioner reports describe system-prompt rules being ignored mid-task.
+You need mechanical enforcement instead.

-Claude Code's settings support a permissions.deny block that blocks read operations on matching paths.
-Files matching these patterns are excluded from file discovery and search results:
+Claude Code settings support a permissions.deny block that blocks read operations on matching paths.
+Files matching these patterns stay out of file discovery and search results:

 {